3MFConsortium/spec_booleans/3MF Boolean operations.md

 ![Object](images/2.object.png)

-The \<object> element is enhanced with an additional element \<booleans> in the object choice, declaring that the object represents "boolean operations" instead of a mesh or a component, extending [the 3MF Core Specification object resources](https://github.com/3MFConsortium/spec_core/blob/1.2.3/3MF%20Core%20Specification.md#chapter-4-object-resources)
+The \<object> element is enhanced with an additional element \<booleans> in the object choice, declaring that the object represents a "boolean operation" instead of mesh or components, extending [the 3MF Core Specification object resources](https://github.com/3MFConsortium/spec_core/blob/1.2.3/3MF%20Core%20Specification.md#chapter-4-object-resources)

 ## 2.1.
 Booleans